gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/reenable.md

 ## Re-enable

-Often, when Helix mirroring has been enabled for a project, and subsequently disabled, it can later be re-enabled.
+Often, when Helix Mirroring has been enabled for a project, and subsequently disabled, it can later be re-enabled.
 In certain situations, it just works.
 In others, additional work needs to be done first.